luke-elson/luke-elson.github.io/cv/cv.md

 ## Undergraduate modules/courses

+Mediaeval philosophy:

+* Reading: 2022, 2020, 2019/20, 2018/9.
+* Chapel Hill: Summer 2013.

-Intermediate (second-year) moral philosophy.
-Reading: Autumn 2014, Autumn 2015, Spring 2019, Spring 2020, Spring 2021.
+Intermediate (second-year) moral philosophy at Reading: every year since 2014, except 2017 and 2018.

+Introduction (first-year) to ethics:

-Introduction to ethics.
-Reading: Spring 2015, 2016, 2019, 2020, 2021.
-Chapel Hill: Spring 2010.
+* Reading: Spring 2015, 2016, 2019, 2020, 2021.

-Mediaeval philosophy.
-Reading: Autumn 2018, 2019, 2020; Chapel Hill: Summer 2013.
+* Chapel Hill: Spring 2010.

-Reason, Value, and Knowledge: Autumn 2018, co-taught with Philip Stratton-Lake.
+Third-year advanced ethics module on reasons: 2018, co-taught with Philip Stratton-Lake.

+Logic:

+* Elementary Logic (first-year) in Summer 2017.
-Logic.
-Reading: Spring 2015, Summer 2017; Chapel Hill: Fall 2013.
-Also as TA for Thomas Hofweber in Spring 2013.
+* Intermediate Logic (second-year, up to predicate calculus) in Spring 2015.
+Also taught a similar module at Chapel Hill in 2013, and as Teaching Assistant for Thomas Hofweber in 2013.

 Epistemology: Autumn 2015 (justification half only).

-Introduction to Philosophy (online).
-Summer 2014.
+Introduction to Philosophy (online) at Chapel Hill: 2014.

-Introduction to metaphysics.
-Summer 2012.
+Introduction to metaphysics at Chapel Hill: 2012.

-A literary introduction to philosophy.
-Summer 2011, Summer 2009.
+A literary introduction to philosophy at Chapel Hill: 2011, 2009.
 Also as TA for C.D.C.
-Reeve in Fall 2008.
+Reeve in 2008.

 Introduction to Bioethics (online).
-Summer 2010.
+2010.

-TA for Philosophy of Science with Marc Lange.
-Spring 2009.
+Teaching Assistant for Philosophy of Science with Marc Lange.
+2009.

 ## Undergraduate supervision